30209 - MANAGEMENT OF COMPETITION AND INNOVATION IN HIGH-TECH

 Go to class group/s: 31

 The Management of Competition and Innovation provides a framework and strategic tools to better understand issues surrounding competition in knowledge creation and innovation.
 The main focus is on the acquisition of a set of analytical tools that are critical for the development of a strategy in high-technology sectors.
 High-technology industries exhibit specific characteristics that require particular approaches to cope with their dynamics.
-Among others, competitive dynamics of sectors such as streaming media, digital music, video gaming, disk drives, and wireless service providers are discussed.
+Among others, competitive dynamics of sectors such as streaming media, digital music, video gaming, disk drives, and smartphone and digital cameras are discussed.
 These tools can provide the framework for insightful planning when deciding which technologies to invest in, how to structure those investments and how to anticipate and respond to the behavior of a variety of economic actors.
 A a variety of company examples provide evidence on how firms have succeeded in out-innovating their competition and successfully established themselves as dominant players.
 Knowledge creation and innovation are at the core of value creation for many firms in the new competitive landscape, especially in the knowledge-intensive businesses of high-tech industries.
 Some organizations are routinely more innovative than others.
 Despite the importance of knowledge conversion to value creation, relatively few companies have mastered the ability to identify, create, and exploit opportunities for innovation on a systematic basis, which are explored in this course.

 - Coping with uncertainty and ambiguity of high-tech sectors: knowledge creation for innovation.